python/devguide/developers.rst

   Walker Hale were given push privileges on Mar 16 2011 by GFB, for contributions to the packaging module.

+- Jason R. Coombs was given commit access on Mar 14 2011 by Brett Cannon as part of a group sprinting on distutils2.

 - Jeff Hardy was given push privileges on Mar 14 2011 by BAC, for stdlib compatibility work for IronPython.